.

 Common and Preventable Laboratory Mistakes

 Thanks to high levels of complexity and massive volume, some medical laboratory mistakes are inevitable.
-However, just as testing volumes continue to grow annually, one can argue that the technology and innovation present within advanced pathology lab software and laboratory information systems (LIS systems) - the informatics workhorses that support laboratory workflow management - are keeping pace by providing LIS pathology solutions that not only flag diagnostic errors but also help prevent them from happening in the first place.
+However, just as testing volumes continue to grow annually, one can argue that the technology and innovation present within advanced pathology lab software and modern laboratory information systems - the informatics workhorses that support advanced laboratory workflow management - are keeping pace by providing LIS pathology solutions that not only flag diagnostic errors but also help prevent them from happening in the first place.

-Here’s a list of common and preventable lab errors that can happen when clinical labs and pathology groups fail to put a premium on laboratory information system software that excels in efficiency and compliance.
+Here’s a list of common and preventable lab errors that can happen when clinical labs and pathology groups fail to put a premium on the best laboratory information system software that excels in efficiency and compliance.

 Case Study: A Conversation With LIS System Administrator Kristie Becerra